OCA/web/web_m2x_options/README.rst

   Whether to display "Create and Edit..." entry in dropdown panel for all fields in the odoo instance.

+``web_m2x_options.m2o_dialog`` *boolean* (Default: depends if user have create rights)

+  Whether to display the many2one dialog in case of validation error for all fields in the odoo instance.

 ``web_m2x_options.limit`` *int* (Default: openerp default value is ``7``)

   Number of displayed record in drop-down panel for all fields in the odoo instance